 • Evidencing Value projects, capturing the social and economic value of public health services and interventions to inform investment prioritisation in Wales and beyond

-• COVID-19 International Horizon Scanning and Learning, producing actionable intelligence to inform public health response and recovery in Wales
+• International Horizon Scanning and Learning, producing actionable intelligence to inform public health response and recovery in Wales

 Our work Lead: Mariana Dyakova